Church History is full of gems, if you just know where to look.

 Church history, like all of human history, is full of amazing acts of bravery, stupidity, irony, tragedy and humor.
 For example, we will cover how Santa Claus – St. Nicholas, who was a real person – once punched the heretic Arius in the face for blasphemy at the Council of Nicaea.

-So, without further ado, let’s begin with the first seismic shift of the early church: the transition from one nation to all nations.
+So, without further ado, let’s look at the first seismic shift of the early church: the transition from one nation to all nations.
+Click here for Episode One.